everythingdata-ai/everythingdata-ai.github.io/_posts/2025-02-11-the-future-is-sql.md

 As data continues to grow in importance, SQL's role will only expand.
 The language's simplicity, combined with modern tools that enhance its capabilities, has created a perfect storm for SQL to become the primary language for data work.

-From local analysis to production data pipelines, SQL has evolved from a simple query language to the backbone of the modern data stack.
+From local analysis to production data pipelines, SQL has evolved from a simple query language to the backbone of the modern data stack, and it doesn't seem to be slowing down.